Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

   - `private_service_connection_name` - (Optional) The name of the private service connection.
 One will be generated if not set.
   - `network_interface_name` - (Optional) The name of the network interface.
 One will be generated if not set.
   - `inherit_lock` - (Optional) If set to true, the private endpoint will inherit the lock from the parent resource.
 Defaults to false.
+- `network_rules` - (Optional) An object to configure the Storage Account's network rules
+  - `bypass` - (Optional) Specifies whether traffic is bypassed for Logging/Metrics/AzureServices.
+Valid options are any combination of 'Logging', 'Metrics', 'AzureServices', or `None`.
+  - `default_action` - `default_action` - (Required) Specifies the default action of allow or deny when no other rules match.
+Valid options are 'Deny' or 'Allow'.
+Defaults to 'Deny'.
+- `tags` - (Optional) Tags for the Storage Account resource.

 Type: